Indoor Cat Food - What Should I Feed My Indoor Cat?

 It is also this fat that makes food tasty for cats.
 They are attracted to it since fat is their natural source of energy.

 However, dry foods lack this type of oily fat, making them less palatable.
-That is why there are many dry foods coated with flavour enhancers to make them tastier for cats.
+That is why there are many dry foods coated with flavor enhancers to make them tastier for cats.

 What is the best cat food for indoor cats?